Owl's eye appearance: Use in pathology

-In 2006, a case study journal wrote that owl's eye signs were found in patients who had a compromised immune system.
+In 2006, a case study journal wrote that owls' eye signs were found in patients with compromised immune system.
 The purpose of this case study was to identify the features of the cytomegalovirus itself and the appearance of owl's eyes in relevance.

 In 2009, a case study journal found a 44-year-old male patient to be infected with the cytomegalovirus.
 The presence of an eye's owl appearance found within the infected area, gave the necessary clues to confirm cytomegalovirus infection.

-In 2009, another case study found the appearance of an owl's eye in eighteen patients who were induced with drugs with a syndrome.
-The case study concluded that the cytomegalovirus disease was present as the syndrome caused these patients to compromise their immune system.
-The case also found that the large decrease of white blood cells was a factor in the preliminary stage of infection of the cytomegalovirus.
+A different case study found the appearance of an owl's eye in eighteen patients who were induced with drugs with a syndrome.
+The case study concluded that the cytomegalovirus disease was present, as the syndrome caused these patients to compromise their immune system.
+The case also found that the significant decrease of white blood cells was a factor in the preliminary stage of cytomegalovirus infection.

 In 2011, a second edition textbook found that an owl's eye appearance was found inside a dead retina.
 It was found due to the cause of the cytomegalovirus that had been residing inside an eye causing it to transition from healthy to dead.

 In 2012, a journal was written on patients with cytomegalovirus infection and was used in mapping out the owl's eye cells using their microscopic technology.
 The patients were two elderly men at ages 75 and 77 years old.
 The image of the owl's eye appearance was created using the microscope via lasers, and two-dimensional images were created using computer software.
 The conclusion made by the journal was that the owl's eye had relevance to cytomegalovirus infection.

 In 2019, a four-year-old boy was found with acute flaccid paralysis and was found to have an owl's eye appearance.
 The case also spoke on the presence of enterovirus.
 The boy was also found to have a compromised immune system, which the enterovirus came through in infection.
 This case is unique due to the owl's eye appearance in relevance to the enterovirus.